Trident Tech Recognized as a Military Freindly School

 Terry Richburg, the Assistant Dean of Business Technology at TTC says, “Trident Technical College is honored to have been selected as a new Google Cybersecurity Clinic Fund site.
 The college will leverage Google’s support with existing college and community resources and partnerships to launch the TTC Cybersecurity Operations Clinic.
 This clinic will provide students with additional hands-on preparation for their careers in cybersecurity, and offer small businesses and non-profits in our region the opportunity to become more cyber aware and resilient.
 Google’s significant investment will result in increased collaboration and support between Trident Tech students and partner agencies, allowing the agencies to focus on doing the good work they do to help our community thrive.”

-“The Charleston region is home to thousands of diverse small businesses and nonprofits,“ Dr. Laurie Boeding, vice president for academic affairs at Trident Tech, adds.
+“The Charleston region is home to thousands of small businesses and nonprofits,“ Dr. Laurie Boeding, vice president for academic affairs at Trident Tech, adds.
 “They are particularly vulnerable to cybercrime because they typically lack the time or finances to invest in cybersecurity initiatives.
 We’re thrilled that Google.org’s funding will expand the college’s efforts in helping to build our area’s cybersecurity workforce and address agencies’ needs for cyber support.”

 “Google has proven to be an exemplary corporate citizen in South Carolina, and their commitment to cybersecurity is further exemplified by this generous investment in Trident Technical College," said Sen. Larry Grooms.
 "The TTC Cybersecurity Operations Clinic will not only strengthen our state's cyber defenses but also establish the Charleston region as a national leader in cybersecurity education and workforce development.
 Google's dedication to fostering a safer digital landscape for all is commendable, and we are proud to have them as a partner in our state's ongoing efforts to combat cybercrime."